MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/7-delete-my-account-and-all-associated-data/readme.md

 <div style="padding-left: 10px; margin-bottom: 20px; font-size: 15px;">

-This use case relies on:
+This use case relies on the following API functionalities: